kritan-kaushik/BlackPanther-F450-Banner-Drone/README.md

 * To keep the UAV stable in spite of the aerodynamic drag and dynamic effect of the payload
 * To perform repeat missions between A and B autonomously
 * To include safety features in the UAV, especially for demo purposes

+**Key Engineering Learnings**

+* The effect of banner drag on endurance is considerable even at low speeds

+* The thrust margin is a critical parameter for high-drag payload missions

+* Tow line damping reduces oscillatory instability

+* Mission planning must include battery reserve margins

 **System Architecture**